nim-lang/website/jekyll/_posts/2020-10-21-one-web-framework-to-rule-over-all-styles.md

 app.run()
 ```

-If you love `Express.js` or `Koa` web framework, you may prefer the fashion below which uses anonymous function.
+If you love `Express.js` or `Koa` web framework, you may prefer the style below which uses anonymous function.

 Visit `localhost:8080/hello` and "Hello World!" will be displayed on the screen.